 The Grandin Village still serves as the nucleus of commercial activity today.
 The GVBA and the Greater Raleigh Court Civic League (GRCCL) keep the area alive and animated through events such:

-Grandin Village Community Market
+Grandin Village Farmers Market

 The Grandin Chillage